Elavumthitta: Geography and transportation

 Two main roads passes through Elavumthitta.
 One is Pathanamthitta – Elavumthitta – Chengannur.
 KSRTC is running chain service through this road.
 The other road is Adoor – Elavumthitta – Kozhencherry road.

 The average height of Elavumthitta is 150 ft above mean sea level.
 The low lying water shed paddy fields around Elavumthitta is 100 ft above mean sea level.
 There is a peak called Namakuzhy, 387 ft above mean sea level 2 km. north of Elavumthitta.
 This peak can be considered as the highest spot in the area.
 There is a legend about this peak that the pandavas in exile visited this place and stayed here for a short while.
 There were giant size foot marks imprinted on rocks scattered above the hill believed to be of Bhima the mighty bare hand warrior of Mahabharat epic.
 And also there was a pit on the rock with perennial source of water; signs reinforcing the local beliefs.

-Elavumthitta is the catchment area of two major rivers, the Sacred Pampa and Achankovil.
-The abundant rainfall in the region supplements these two rivers for keeping the river not drying in summer season, and in return the two rivers keep this region abundant in ground water and save Elavumthitta from droughts.
-Almost every house got open wells for its water requirement.
-People of Elavumthitta never experienced a drought or flood situation in their life.
-Pamba river is in the north, 8 km away and Elavumthitta is in a much higher elevation; hence there is no flood in this region.
-The same thing is with Achankovil river, which is 5 km away in the western side of Elavumthitta.
-Elavumthitta was abundant in Streams and lush green paddy fields.
-There was a time; one could stand on a higher spot and enjoy the sight of endless coconut tree tops spreading its leaves and swaying in gentle breeze, a very pleasant sight indeed.
+Rivers and water systems

+Elavumthitta is situated within the catchment area of two major rivers: the Sacred Pampa and the Achankovil.
+The Pamba River basin extends over an area of 2,235 square kilometres (863 sq mi), bounded on the east by the Western Ghats and on the west by the Arabian Sea.

+The Achankovil River, a 128-kilometre-long west-flowing river, originates in the Western Ghats at Pathanamthitta district at an elevation of 700 metres and joins the Pamba River at Veeyapuram.

+The abundant rainfall in the region sustains both rivers throughout the year and maintains the region's groundwater levels.

+Economy

+The primary crops in Elavumthitta include rubber, coconut, black pepper, and plantains.
+Rubber cultivation was introduced to Kerala by British planters in the late 19th century, with the first plantations established in the Western Ghats highlands of regions including Pathanamthitta.
+Rubber cultivation expanded rapidly during the early to mid-20th century through government initiatives and technological advancements, transforming the landscape of Kerala's highlands and becoming a major cash crop.

+Dairy farming is a significant supplementary economic activity in Elavumthitta.
+Elavumthitta also hosts a unit of Akay Flavours and Aromatics Pvt.
+Ltd. at Nallanikunnu, Elavumthitta, a food and agro‑processing exporter of essential oils and oleoresins.